After-Shock/Cloudbox-wiki/Updating-Kernel.md

-Note: The Ubuntu kernel needs to be updated before Cloudbox can run.
-If your kernel version is 4.10-generic or higher, you may skip this page.
+Note: The Ubuntu kernel needs to be updated to 4.10-generic (or higher) before Cloudbox can be installed.
+If your kernel is already up to date, you may skip this step.

 1. Go into the cloudbox folder (if not already there)